 Sometimes an actual drain pipe is installed in the well, to take water down to the perimeter drains, and away from the house.
 In other cases, the well may just have a fairly deep layer of gravel, through which water will drain away.
-The City of Edmonton has put out a Homeowners Guide to Flood Prevention with great tips on preventing water damage, including some information on “window wells:
+The City of Edmonton has put out a guide with great tips on preventing water damage, including some information on window wells:

 - Window wells should be used where the bottom of a basement window is at or near ground level.

 - They not only allow for proper grading but they also prevent dirt from rotting window sills.

 - The outer edges of the window well should surround the window and be tight against the basement wall.

 - The bottom of the window well should be at least a foot below the bottom of the window sill.